Fasteners

 staples

-A typically u-shaped fastener.
+A non-threaded fastener that is typically u-shaped.
 Staples have no threads and can only be used once.

 strip